madeindra/signal-setup-guide/README.md

 Q: Can I use Signal in localhost / internal IP / self-signed certificate (by trusting all certificate)

-A: Yes, it is possible but it is not secure, see example on <a href="https://github.com/indrawp/Signal-Guide/blob/master/selfsignedcertificate-PushServiceSocket.java">selfsignedcertificate-PushServiceSocket.java</a>
+A: Yes, it is possible but it is not secure, see example on <a href="https://github.com/indrawp/Signal-Guide/blob/master/selfsignedcertificate-PushServiceSocket.java">selfsignedcertificate-PushServiceSocket.java</a> and <a href="https://github.com/indrawp/Signal-Guide/blob/master/selfsignedcertificate-WebSocketConnection.java">selfsignedcertificate-WebSocketConnection.java</a>

 ## Cotributing
 You are welcome to contribute on this guide.
 If you have any questions please write an issues and I will try to help.
 If you have any suggestion you can